-SAMPLE CLASS or WORKSHOP DESCRIPTION:
+SAMPLE WORKSHOP DESCRIPTION:

 - True Crime for Teens: Teenage life is full of drama!
 Drawing from personal experiences with baffling behaviors, untrustworthy characters, and local gossip, students will write suspenseful, mysterious stories for and about modern teenage life, reflecting on how these experiences shape their relationships with others and with themselves.
 For students in 9th-12th grade.
 Takeaways: Students will come away with an outline plotted for their own true crime story, detailed descriptions of their main characters, a scene that effectively uses dialog to move the plot forward, and tips to help students complete their stories moving forward!

 - I Write Myself: Who am I?
 What do I believe?
 What is my identity?
 Students will reflect on these questions, and others, as they read and write poetry to explore and express the many facets of their unique identities.
 For students in 7th-8th grade.
-Takeaways: Students will leave this class with 3-5 completed poems affirming and celebrating themselves while also skillfully utilizing poetic devices like repetition, metaphor, alliteration, etc.
+Takeaways: Students will leave this workshop with 3-5 completed poems affirming and celebrating themselves while also skillfully utilizing poetic devices like repetition, metaphor, alliteration, etc.

 ABOUT SELECTION CRITERIA

 When selecting classes and/or workshops, we are looking for a variety curricular content, including a balance of genre, age-level, skill-level required of the students, and the potential for the workshop experience to also enhance students' social/emotional development.